-Fisher was the original long term investor.
+Fisher was the original long-term investor.
 He just did it in a very highly concentrated way, a side effect of his strategy.

-He’s the guy that influenced Warren Buffett’s transition from Ben Graham’s buying companies at a wonderful price to his wonderful companies at a fair price.
+He’s the guy that influenced Warren Buffett’s transition from Ben Graham’s buying companies at a wonderful price to Buffett’s wonderful companies at a fair price.
 The key change was essentially paying a higher multiple (but still undervalued price) in exchange for a longer runway.

 That last bit is key.